Apex-Source/Revolution-PI-Qemu/challenges/networking.md

 # Networking

 > [!warning]
 > Danger: Im a bit of a kernel n00b.
-So please do not follow this guide.
-If you do, you might see a lot of brainfarts which doesnt make sense to any senior (C/C++/Kernel) developer.
+So please do not follow any instruction from this page.
+If you do, you might see a lot of brainfarts which doesnt make sense to any senior (C/C++/Kernel) developer and it might even destroy things.
 Writing things down and sharing with the public is just a way how like learn stuff.

 For now i have discovered that the piControl kernel module is missing a backend device.
 QEMU supports character devices.